SuperDuperHappi/SuperDuperHappi/README.md

 haii my name is pizza eater aka doux or zero and i like playing pony town

-mostly appears as a UU cosplayer in the corner of the map
+mostly appears as a UU / myct cosplayer in the corner of the map

 i liek eggchan